whphhg/vcash-electron/.github/CONTRIBUTING.md

     npm run dev (Linux and macOS)
     npm run dev-win (Windows)

-Then [download](https://vcash.info/wallets.php) and launch the latest daemon, or skip this part if you've already got a daemon or GUI bundled with a daemon running.
+Then [download](https://vcash.info) and launch the latest daemon, or skip this part if you've already got a daemon or GUI bundled with a daemon running.
 This ensures the wallet will keep running while you restart the GUI to look at the changes you've made.

 You're now ready to implement your fix or feature.
 Make sure that your code lints by using `npm run lint` and to format it using `npm run format` before creating the pull request.

+    npm run lint
+    npm run format

 ### Code style
 This repository uses [prettier](https://github.com/prettier/prettier) and